 How much is it?

 You pay whatever you feel you can afford to pay, after your stay or visit.
-You can also donate your service instead of money if you cannot afford to give.
+You can also volunteer time/skills instead of money if you cannot afford to give.

 When can I visit

 Just send me a message for when you’d like to visit and I’ll get back to you.
 One week notice is good.
-Occassionally we’ll host events, workshops and group meditations.
+Occasionally we’ll host events, workshops and group meditations – keepy an eye out on Facebook for these or jump on our mailing list.
 How long you visit is up to you.
-A short visit, a few hours up to a month.
+A short visit, a few hours up to a few weeks.
+We also are starting an South Asian Artist in Residence program for women which you can apply for here.

 What is included?